MicrosoftDocs/learn/learn-pr/azure/control-govern-azure-environment-deploying-infrastructure-code/includes/4-secure-azure-environment.md

 There are two types of operations in Azure:

-- Use *control plane operations* to manage the resources in your subscription.
+- *Control plane operations* to manage the resources in your subscription.
-- Use *data plane operations* to access features that a resource exposes.
+- *Data plane operations* to access features that a resource exposes.

 For example, you use a control plane operation to create a storage account.
 You use a data plane operation to connect to the storage account and access the data that it contains.